stiggio/stigg-helm-charts/README.md

 This section provides a step-by-step tutorial for deploying the example app with Stigg charts:

 1. **Update the example app values:**
    Edit the `example-app-chart/values.yaml` file to set your Stigg API keys, Redis host, and any other configuration values required for your environment.
-The `awsRegion` and `queueUrl` fields are used to configure the persistent cache to retrieve updates via AWS SQS.
+The `persistentCache.awsRegion` and `persistentCache.queueUrl` fields are used to configure the persistent cache to retrieve updates via AWS SQS.

    By default, the example app will deploy a Redis instance in your cluster for use by the persistent cache.
-If you already have a Redis deployment or want to use an external Redis service, you can disable the built-in Redis by removing the redis template file `example-app-chart/templates/redis.yaml` and then set `redisHost` to point to your external Redis instance.
+If you already have a Redis deployment or want to use an external Redis service, you can disable the built-in Redis by removing the redis template file `example-app-chart/templates/redis.yaml` and then set `persistentCache.redis.host` to point to your external Redis instance.

-   > **⚠️ Important:** When using persistent cache (`persistentCache: true`), Redis must be configured with TLS and authentication.
+   > **⚠️ Important:** When using persistent cache (`persistentCache.enabled: true`), Redis must be configured with TLS and authentication.
 This is enforced by the Helm chart validations.

-   If you do not want to use persistent cache, you can disable it by setting `persistentCache: false` in the values file.
+   If you do not want to use persistent cache, you can disable it by setting `persistentCache.enabled: false` in the values file.

    First, we'll create a namespace to provision resources:
    ```sh